kashsuks/codeGuard/README.md

 - **Smooth UI/UX**: A clean, spacious design with smooth transitions and hover effects.
 - **Dynamic Interface**: Real-time updates for code analysis results, with no need to reload the page.

+## How to Use
+Just click on the link on the right side of the repository.

 ## Tech Stack

 - **Javascript**: Used to build the logic and to make the site interactive.